Rss Feed

 Chettinad Kara Kuzhambu – Chettinad Spicy Curry

 It’s been three weeks since my last post.
-I have been busy shopping and packing for my India trip and now I am having a good time in India with my parents and Parents in law.
-I really missed blogging and couldn’t wait more to write a post.
+I was busy shopping and packing for my India trip.
+Now I am having a good time in India with my parents and in laws.
+I really missed blogging and couldn’t wait any longer.

 kk ingre